• Skip to main content

 Not washing your hands and touching all different surfaces whether it be in public or at home spreads germs.
 Washing your hands is by far the best weapon people have to prevent not only the flu but any infectious disease.
 The flu is no joke.
 So, therefore, if you feel like you may be sick with a cold, or feel something coming on, it is important to take action for you and your family to seek medical attention right away, to not be a statistic.

-Physicians and health care officials cannot stress enough the importance of the flu shot and especially washing your hands as important steps to help fight and prevent the flu.
+Family medicine providers and health care officials cannot stress enough the importance of the flu shot and especially washing your hands as important steps to help fight and prevent the flu.
 Health officials recommend the flu vaccine as the most effective way to prevent influenza.
 To actually help prevent spread of the flu, health officials also recommend that sick people stay home until they are fever free, and not taking medication for at least 24 hours.

 Advanced Medical in Florida is focused on preventing the flu and returning you to optimal health.
 We offer flu shots and other preventive methods to ensure your protection.